This is a wiki post, you can add to or enhance its contents by pressing the

 - The cheapest OcuLink 4i to PCIe board I could find.
 (16 EUR)

 Once the dual M.2 PCB from Framework went on sale, I got it as well, and stuck the M.2 to OcuLink 4i adapter into it with the OcuLink port sticking out the back.
 The thickness of M.2 PCB was too high for the included retention screws, so I had to file down the PCB at the retention screw location a lil bit, checking that I didn’t short any layers.
-(Be sure to also do the filing at a different location than your laptop because you’ll produce a lot of fine copper dust and you don’t want it getting into your laptop.
+Instead of doing that, you can use one of the other fasteners that come with the expansion bay shell to hold the M.2 PCB in place, see this post below.
+(If you do opt to file down the M.2 PCB, be sure to do the filing at a different location than your laptop because you’ll produce a lot of fine copper dust and you don’t want it getting into your laptop.
 Wipe the PCB after filing with a cloth damp with alcohol as well.)

 To make the eGPU appear in the device manager I had to enable power to the GPU via the switch on the OcuLink 4i to PCIe board couple seconds before pressing the laptops power button.